-While sale of ordinary shares is taxable based on a realisation principle, a so-called mark-to-market taxation is applied on bonds, investment funds, ETF etc., which implies that each year taxable gain/loss is to be declared even though a sale has not actually occurred.
+While sale of ordinary shares is taxable based on a realisation principle, a so-called mark-to-market taxation is applied on certain investment funds, ETFs, etc., which implies that each year taxable gain/loss is to be declared even though a sale has not actually occurred.
 The gain/loss is determined based on the market value at the start of the year compared to the value end of the year (values for start and end of the year will be changed to value upon arrival/departure if moving to/out of Denmark during the year).
-Value is to be converted to DKK using exchange rate at start of the year/end of the year, so this will cover both gain due to increase in value of the investment fund etc, and also gain due to currency fluctuations.
+Value is to be converted to Danish kroner using the exchange rate at start of the year/end of the year, so this will cover both gain due to increase in value of the investment fund, etc. and gain due to currency fluctuations.

-Capital gains taxation also applies to capital gains related to transactions of funds between accounts kept in other country of DKK, where a capital gains arises due to fluctuations in the exchange rate between the relevant currency and DKK between the time where the money was originally deposited and the time where the same funds are later withdrawn.
-In this regard a first-in, first-out principle is applied.
-Capital gains determined in this regard is composed by the threshold of DKK 2,000 per year (see above).
-This type of capital gain evaluation is to be made for persons who are considered resident and tax treaty resident in Denmark, and will include any withdrawals of funds from accounts with funds in other currency than DKK (possible also transfers between accounts in the same bank), payments made to reduce mortgage principal etc.
+Capital gains taxation also applies to capital gains related to transactions of funds between accounts kept in other country of Danish kroner, where a capital gains arises due to fluctuations in the exchange rate between the relevant currency and Danish kroner between the time where the money was originally deposited and the time where the same funds are later withdrawn.
+In this regard, a first in first out principle is applied.
+Capital gain determined in this regard is composed by the threshold of DKK 2,000 per year (see above).
+This type of capital gain evaluation is to be made for persons who are considered resident and tax treaty resident in Denmark and will include any withdrawals of funds from accounts with funds in other currency than Danish kroner (possible also for transfers between accounts in the same bank), payments made to reduce mortgage principal, etc.

-The gain/loss is determined based on the market value at the start of the year compared to the value end of the year (values for start and end of the year will be changed to value upon arrival/departure if moving to/out of Denmark during the year).
-Value is to be converted to DKK using exchange rate at start of the year/end of the year, so this will cover both gain due to increase in value of the pension plan, and also gain due to currency fluctuations.
+The gain/loss is determined based on the market value at the start of the year compared to the value at the end of the year (values for start and end of the year will be changed to value upon arrival/departure if moving to/out of Denmark during the year).
+Value is to be converted to Danish kroner using the exchange rate at the start of the year/end of the year, so this will cover both gain due to increase in value of the pension plan and gain due to currency fluctuations.

 Besides the capital gains taxation, there may also be possible taxation related to contributions made to the foreign pension plan if such are still being made.